What is differential geometry: curves and surfaces: Exponential map

+Let us define the \emph{exponential map} \footnote{Explaining the reason for this term, would take us far away from the subject.} at $p$ by

-is called \emph{exponential}. \footnote{There is a good reason to call this map {}\emph{exponential}, but it is far from the subject.} By \ref{prop:geod-existence}, the map $\exp_p\:\T_p\to \Sigma$ is smooth and defined in a neighborhood of zero in the tangent plane $\T_p$.
-Moreover, if $\Sigma$ is proper, then $\exp_p$ is defined on the entire plane $\T_p$.
+By \ref{prop:geod-existence}, this map is smooth, and it is defined in a neighborhood of zero in the tangent plane $\T_p$; moreover, if $\Sigma$ is proper, then $\exp_p$ is defined on the entire plane $\T_p$.

-The exponential map is defined on the tangent plane, which is a smooth surface, and its target is another smooth surface.
-Observe that one can identify the plane $\T_p$ with its tangent plane $\T_0\T_p$ so the differential $d_0(\exp_p)\:\vec v\mapsto D_{\vec v}\exp_p$ maps $\T_p$ to itself.
-Furthermore, note that by Lemma \ref{lem:constant-speed}, this differential is the identity map; that is, $d_0\exp_p(\vec v)= \vec v$ for any $\vec v\in \T_p$.
+The exponential map is defined on the tangent plane (or an open subset of it), which is a smooth surface, and its target is another smooth surface.
+We can identify the plane $\T_p$ with its tangent plane $\T_0\T_p$, so the differential $d_0(\exp_p)\:\vec v\mapsto D_{\vec v}\exp_p$ maps $\T_p$ to itself.
+Furthermore, by Lemma \ref{lem:constant-speed}, this differential is the identity map; that is, $d_0\exp_p(\vec v)= \vec v$ for any $\vec v\in \T_p$.

 Summarizing, we get the following statement: